taphocoenose/Casper-and-Horner-II-Foetal-Bison/README.md

 # Casper-and-Horner-II-Foetal-Bison
-R code, data, and tutorial for estimating season of death for foetal bison from early Holocene archaeological contexts.
+R code and csv data for estimating season of death for foetal bison from early Holocene archaeological contexts.